georgecrawford/spoor-api/README.md

 `make run`

-`curl -i localhost:5101/adsf?data=1`
+`curl -i localhost:5101/foo?data=1`

-Will write a file containing '1' to s3.
+Will write a file containing '1' to S3 (archive) and our Kinesis stream.